 Otaru is a beautiful small coastal city about 30 minutes by train from northwest of Sapporo.
 You can go there and back in a day from Sapporo or spend the night there.
 It is known for its canal, ideal for a leisurely stroll enjoying the views.

-What to do and see in Otaru in 1 day?
-5 essentials of Otaru
+What to See and Do in Otaru in 1 Day?
+5 Essentials of Otaru

 - Otaru Snow Light Path Festival: if you visit Otaru during the month of February, you can’t miss this festival.
 The Otaru Canal is dressed up with lights and snow statues, creating a stunning display.